 At FeyeCon, we have developed techniques to use carbon dioxide (CO2) in our extraction methods.
 Extraction is an ancient technique of removing certain compounds from a raw material, usually of natural origin.
-Most commonly extraction is performed with a solvent which later has to be removed again in order to get a pure extract.
-Additionally, due to the temperature this process is performed at it runs the risk of kickstarting unwanted microbiological processes, such as bacterial activity.
+Most commonly, extraction is performed with a solvent which later has to be removed again in order to get a pure extract.
+Additionally, due to the temperature this process is performed at, it runs the risk of kickstarting unwanted microbiological processes, such as bacterial activity.
 An alternative to this, which we perform at FeyeCon, is the extraction with CO2, which is a more eco-friendly option.

 Extraction is the most common application of supercritical fluid technology.
 CO2 extraction is similar to making filter coffee.
 The fluid is guided over a packed bed and will carry the soluble fraction of the material we want to extract.
 When the extraction process is completed, the carbon dioxide is simply removed trough depressurization.
 It leaves no traces in residue or extract and is regarded as a food safe solvent.
-The extraction can also be performed at mild temperatures preserving the products natural consistency.
+CO2 extraction can also be performed at mild temperatures preserving the products natural consistency.
 It is non-toxic and non-flammable which reduces safety costs.

 The thermodynamic parameters include the solubility of the compounds that are targeted during carbon dioxide extraction, such as natural pigments, in combination with solvent density and temperature.
 When the solubility is plotted against density at given temperature, the solubility curves will have an exponential shape.
 The thermodynamics of the combined compounds in the raw material will be responsible for the purity of the extract.
-The solubility is not only affected by the concentration of compounds in the raw material but also the manner in which it is attached to this raw material.
-This will influence the extraction time.
-As an example: The algae nannochloropsis are difficult to extract, not because of the solubility of the oils, but because of the impermeable membrane of the algae.
+The solubility is not only affected by the concentration of compounds in the raw material, but also the manner in which it is attached to this raw material.
+This will influence the extraction time of the natural material.
+As an example, the algae nannochloropsis are difficult to extract, not because of the solubility of the oils, but because of the impermeable membrane of the algae.